tamphamdev/learn-aws-saa-c03/sections/22.Machine Learning/index.md

 - Sample use cases:
     - Analyze customer interactions (emails) to find what leads to a positive or negative experience
     - Create and groups articles by topics that Comprehend will uncover

+### Comprehend Medical

+- Amazon Comprehend Medial detects and returns useful information in unstructured clinical text:
+    - Physician’s notes
+    - Discharge summaries
+    - Test results
+    - Case notes
+- Uses NLP to detect Protected Health Information (PHI) - DetechPHI API
+- Store your documents in Amazon S3, analyze real-time data with Kinesis Data Firehose, or use Amazon Transcribe to transcribe patient narratives into text that can be analyzed by Amazon Comprehend Mediacal